Credit Cards - What You Need To Know - Training Manual

 What are the advantages of having a credit card?

-• Delay making your payment for about 20 days without interest if you paid your previous bill in full by the due date.
+- Delay paying for purchases for at least 21 days without interest if you paid your previous bill in full by the due date.

-• Take advantage of laws that protect you from defective goods or services not provided that you paid for with a credit card.
+- Take advantage of laws that protect you from fraud and defective goods or services that you paid for with a credit card.

 Types of Cards